 By getting operatives engaged and showing what they actually achieve in terms of fitness in the workplace has revealed some amazing results.
-We need to combat heart disease and the rise in diabetes and as a responsible employer can look at who is achieving this and recognising those who do not, in other words “statistics”.
+We need to combat heart disease and the rise in diabetes, and as a responsible employer can look at who is achieving this and recognising those who do not.

-Our survey showed that plant operatives such as the forklift drivers were putting themselves at risk by not getting enough daily exercise, our forklift operator only walked 1.2 kilometers whereas our site joiners walked 11000 steps covering over 7 kilometers. with this we discussed out of work exercise to plant operators to address this and raise awareness.
+Our survey showed that plant operatives such as the forklift drivers were putting themselves at risk by not getting enough daily exercise, our forklift operator only walked 1.2 kilometres whereas our site joiners walked 11,000 steps covering over 7 kilometres.
+With this, we discussed out of work exercise to plant operators to address this and raise awareness.

 Entry submitted by Westleigh Partnerships